 Our privacy notice covers Telford & Wrekin Council and its website.
-Should you have any queries about the site, you can contact us using our online form.
+Should you have any queries about the website, you can contact us using our online form.

-You can access our website home page and browse our site without disclosing your personal data to obtain information about Telford & Wrekin Council services and activities.
+You can access our website home page and browse our website without disclosing your personal data to obtain information about Telford & Wrekin Council services and activities.

 In order that we can improve our online services we will collect information about your visits to www.telford.gov.uk.
 These statistics do not contain personal data and cannot be traced back to an individual.

 The cookies our website uses do not store any personal information about you and cannot be used to identify any particular user.
 All information about how you used our website is collected anonymously.